-My primary tasks for each course I instruct are to educate students in sociology’s core concepts and perspectives, teach the logic and application of sociological research and analysis, strengthen students’ ability to effectively communicate ideas and findings to a wide audience, and apply these skills in their careers and everyday lives.
-Put simply, my job is to assist students in acquiring new tools with which to evaluate the social world.
-I place strong emphasis on the everyday applications of sociology and train students to critically question the links between the personal (micro) and the public (macro).
-As C. Wright Mills (1959) famously writes, “The sociological imagination enables us to grasp history and biography and the relations between the two within society.
+Principles of Sociology is a prerequisite for the second course I teach at Kutztown.
+Contemporary Social Problems is a course designed to guide students in acquiring sociological tools used to critically evaluate the social world.
+I place a strong emphasis on developing students’ sociological “lens” or sociological imagination.
+This means challenging students to systematically question the links between their micro observations and experiences and the macro sociostructural forces that undergird society.
+As C. Wright Mills (1959) famously writes in “The Promise,” “The sociological imagination enables us to grasp history and biography and the relations between the two within society.
 That is its task and its promise.”
-My lectures, readings, assignments, and classroom activities are designed to help fulfill this promise and guid students in the progressive development of their own sociological “lens.”
-Hopefully, they will continue to cultivate and rely upon it for the rest of their lives.
+My lectures, readings, assignments, and classroom activities are designed to help fulfill this promise by guiding students in the progressive development of their own sociological imagination.

-It’s important to note that as students’ eyes adjust to their new sociological lens, they tend to experience personal “revelations” or “growing pains.”
-In these moments, students’ inner struggle and discomfort presents challenges for me as an instructor.
-However, I have learned to welcome these moments as a sign of transformation, signifying a turning point for students.
-For example, student Autum Blood, writes: “She challenges her students to be open minded and see matters she is teaching with a broader scope.
+As students adjust to their new sociological lens they often experience a series of personal revelations, and at times, intellectual growing pains.
+In these uncomfortable moments, a student’s inner struggle or discomfort can manifest itself in the classroom and present challenges for me as an instructor.
+However, I have learned to welcome moments of discomfort as opportunities for growth and a potential turning point for students.
+For example, in her recommendation letter, Social Problems student Autum Blood writes: “She challenges her students to be open-minded and see matters she is teaching with a broader scope.
 I found this very difficult because of some of my own beliefs and experiences she often tested.
 For example, she had us write on many subjects, but the one that most challenged me was on White Privilege.
-I had to step outside of my comforts and even some stereotypes and write from an entirely foreign prospective.
+I had to step outside of my comforts and even some stereotypes and write from an entirely foreign perspective.
 Ultimately this allowed me an opportunity to grow personally.”
-Autum’s comment exemplify a reoccurring pattern in my courses; that the very students who may appear to resist or give a bit of push-back during sensitive/difficult topics have the potential to grow the most, both academically and personally.
+Autum’s comments exemplify a reoccurring pattern in my courses — that the very students who appear to resist and push back the most also have a powerful potential for growth, both academically and personally.